apache/jackrabbit-site/src/site/markdown/status/board-report-2024-01.md

    See the License for the specific language governing permissions and limitations under the License.
 -->
-Apache Jackrabbit: Board Report September 2023
+Apache Jackrabbit: Board Report January 2024 (draft)
 ==============================================

 ## Description: